 We maintain the panels for the lifespan of the project, which is a term of up to 40 years

 How long does it take to build a solar facility?

 The time from signing the option agreement until the facility is under construction is typically 30 months, but may take as long as 48 months based on local considerations.
 Depending on the size of the project, the time required for construction is generally 6 to 12 months.

 What happens at the end of the solar facility's lifespan?

-Are there any impacts to neighbors and property values?
+Are there any impacts to neighbors?

 What are the biggest benefits to using my land for solar?

 You will have a reliable long-term revenue stream, without the expenses associated with typical farming operations